kimhoyun-robotair/nav2_slam_px4/README.md

 ### Notice!!

-RTAB-MAP is currently set to localization mode, which operates based on the rtabmap.db file in the .ros directory.
-If you haven’t performed mapping with RTAB-MAP yet, open rtabmap.launch.py, disable localization mode, and then run mapping.
+RTAB-MAP is currently set to **localization mode**, which operates based on the rtabmap.db file in the `.ros` directory. **If you haven’t performed mapping with RTAB-MAP yet, open `rtabmap.launch.py`, disable localization mode, and then run mapping.**

 ## Basic Usage